Noise Levels in Spring Park, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 Eastern Spring Park

-Southern Spring Park sounds about 169% louder than Northern Spring Park to the human ear, a 14.3 dBA gap.
+To the human ear, noise in northwestern Spring Park sounds about 75% louder than in eastern Spring Park, a 8.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-95 do you need to be?